DPotoyan/Chem324/_build/AppendixA_complex_numbers.md

-## Visualizing complex numbers using python
+## Manipulating and visualizing complex numbers using python